 Avoid Ankle and Hand Weights

-You really don’t want weights on your extremities, i.e. your ankles and hands, because they make your muscles work in ways that they weren’t intended.
+You really don’t want weights on your extremities, i.e. your ankles and hands.
+They make your muscles work in ways that they weren’t intended.
 While you might have hand weights lying around the house (even if they are really light), you don’t want to use them.

 Ankle weights make it harder to lift up your legs, and hand weights make you more likely to swing your arms intensely, which can lead to damage to specific joints later on.
 You’re better off looking into other options.

-If you really have to hold something in your hand, opt for a water bottle, ideally one that is designed to be carried for long periods of time.
+If you really have to hold something in your hand, opt for a water bottle.
+Many bottles are designed to be carried for long periods of time.
 Then you’ll have hydration during your walk, and it won’t be as heavy as a hand weight.

 Don’t Add Weights on Every Walk

-If you decide to use a weighted vest, you’ll want to do it maybe once or twice a week.
+If you decide to use a weighted vest, do it maybe once or twice a week.
 It should be a rare occurrence and definitely not the norm.
-You’ll also want to make sure that you start off with shorter distances with the extra weight and then gradually increase the distance.
+You’ll also want to make sure that you start off with shorter distances with the extra weight, and then gradually increase the distance.

 Don’t Add Too Much Weight

-Finally, this isn’t a bodybuilding competition, so don’t overdo it on the weight.
-If you decide to still want to add some weight, start small and move up.
+Finally, this isn’t a bodybuilding competition.
+Don’t overdo it on the weight.
+If you decide you still want to add some weight, start small and move up.

 This is where starting with a water bottle could be a good idea.
 You don’t have to purchase anything new and you can see how it feels.

-If you notice that the added weight is changing your gait or form in any way, you’ve added too much and you need to lighten things up if not reduce them completely.
+Pay attention to whether the added weight is changing your gait or form in any way.
+If so, you’ve added too much and you need to lighten things up, if not eliminate them completely.

-If you still want to use weights, the safe way to do it is with a weighted vest or belt and making sure that it’s not too much weight and that you don’t use it too frequently.
+If you still want to use weights, the safe way to do it is with a weighted vest or belt.
+Make sure that it’s not too much weight and that you don’t use it too frequently.
 The goal is to get a better workout, not to injure yourself!